 Long Lake Theater, Hubbard, Minn.
 This small theater is in the lakes country near Park Rapids.
 Call 218-732-0099.

 In 2018, it's staging "Who's Afraid of Virginia Woolf'' June 22 to July 1; "Always, Patsy Cline" July 13-29, "Sleuth" Aug.
 17-Sept.
 2 and "Radium Girls" Sept.
 14-23.

 Mantorville Theatre Company, Mantorville, Minn.
 In the stone 1918 Opera House of this tiny village near Rochester, this company puts on old-fashioned summer melodramas with audience participation.

 Northern Sky Theater in Fish Creek, Wis.
-From June 14 to Aug.
-26 in 2017, it's staging "Doctor!
-Doctor!''
-"Oklahoma in Wisconsin,'' "Victory Farm'' and "Lumberjacks in Love,'' in repertory.
-From Sept.
-1 to Oct.
-21, it's staging "Naked Radio'' in the Door Community Auditorium.
+From June 13 to Aug.
+25 in 2018, it's staging "Boxcar, A Musical'' "Dairy Heirs'' and "Lumberjacks in Love Sing-Along,'' in repertory.

 For more about the area, see Fish Creek in Door County.